EdemGold/python-projects/projects/Countdown-Timer/README.md

 # How to run the code locally

 - Clone this Repository

 ```
 git clone https://github.com/gaurtvin/python-projects.git
 ```

-- Go to Project directory
+- Go to the Project directory

 ```
 cd python-projects
 ```

-- Go to Projects folder
+- Go to the Projects folder

 ```
  cd projects
 ```

-- Now, go to Countdown-Timer folder
+- Go to the Countdown-Timer folder

 ```
 cd Digital-Clock